Farmers complain about flooded fields due to incessant rain

-It is currently not possible to estimate exactly how many agricultural areas have been directly affected by flooding from nearby rivers or other bodies of water.

-"Several hundred thousand hectares of arable land and grassland are flooded," Landvolk President Holger Hennies told the dpa.
+"Several hundred thousand hectares of arable land and grassland have been flooded," Landvolk President Holger Hennies told dpa.
 Hundreds of farms were also affected by flooding, "but fortunately only very few farms were so badly affected that stables were also affected and livestock had to be evacuated", said Hennies.

-The flood situation has worsened on the Hunte in Oldenburg, for example.
-Here, four horse farms in the Bümmerstede district were informed by the city that there was potential danger and that they should ensure that their horses were evacuated in an emergency.
+The flooding situation has worsened on the Hunte in Oldenburg, for example.
+Here, four horse farms in the Bümmerstede district were informed by the city that there was a potential risk and that they should ensure that their horses were evacuated in an emergency.

 Nadine Wilkens has already taken some of her animals to safety as a precaution, although no evacuation has yet been ordered by the authorities.
 "They're like our children," said Wilkens.
 Several horses are now staying with friends.